Trojan (brand): Notable marketing campaigns

 In 2003, in order to introduce Trojan condoms in the United Kingdom, a humorous fake official web site for the so-called Trojan Games was created.
 The Trojan Games were supposedly an international sporting event similar to the Olympics and taking place in Bucharest.
 The sports were based on sexual performance.
 As of November 2006 the various "Trojan Games" videos had been viewed 300 million times.

 Trojan Vibrations gave away a total of 7,000 free vibrators in New York City and Washington, DC, in 2012.

 By August 2018 a new ad campaign called "Big Sexy World" introduced a new mascot, the Trojan Man.
 This stirred up controversy.
 Many people received the ads as "too inappropriate".

 A podcast hosted by Cody Ko called The Pleasure Is Ours – sponsored by Trojan and produced by iHeartRadio premiered on October 1, 2020, featuring YouTuber Drew Gooden.
-In each episode, Ko "invites a special guest on board to act as the older brothers (or sister) you never had, picking apart the dumbest notions that a young man or woman might be exposed to as they come of age, with topics ranging from work, to sex, to entertainment, to social media," and features ads exclusive to Trojan Brand products.
+In each episode, Ko "invites a special guest on board to act as the older brothers (or sister) you never had, picking apart the dumbest notions that a young man or woman might be exposed to as they come of age, with topics ranging from work, to sex, to entertainment, to social media."